 CENTRAL OTAGO ORAL HISTORY PROJECT

-Central Otago Heritage Trust’s Oral History collects memories and personal commentaries to preserve and celebrate Central Otago’s rich heritage.
+Central Otago Heritage Trust’s Oral History Project collects memories and personal commentaries to preserve and celebrate Central Otago’s rich heritage.

 Our volunteer-based project has been collecting interviews since 2019.
 More than 30 volunteers have completed the two-day training workshops on using internationally recognised standards and best practice to undertake the recording and abstraction of oral histories.